 BSMA’s first concert, which was of Christmas music, was held in St. Michael's Church in 1940 under the baton of Mr L. Dupere.
-Christmas concerts remain a most popular part of our repertoire, the most recent in 2015 with Richard Brain conducting JS Bach’s Christmas Oratorio to a full house at the Methodist Church..
+Christmas concerts remain a most popular part of our repertoire, the most recent in 2015 with Richard Brain conducting JS Bach’s Christmas Oratorio to a full house at the Methodist Church.

-BSCS uses a variety of venues both locally, such as All Saints, Hockerill, the Water Lane United Reformed Church and Rhodes Atrs Complex, and further afield including Chelmsford Cathedral, Thaxted Church and even the in The Royal Albert Hall, where we sang Berlioz’ Requiem as part of the Joint Hertfordshire Choirs in 2007.
+We usually perform with professional soloists and accompanists and use various venues both locally such as All Saints’ Hockerill, the Water Lane United Reformed Church, the Methodist Church and Rhodes Arts Complex and further afield including Chelmsford Cathedral, Thaxted Church and even the in The Royal Albert Hall, where we sang Berlioz’ Requiem as part of the Joint Hertfordshire Choirs in 2007.